cdot/Dive-Club-Resources/DATABASES.md

   compressor and loan records,
 * `config.json` which stores most of the configuration.

 The application only stores plain-text CSV files in the application database.
-It can use a simple server that supports GET and POST requests (GetPostStore), or a WebDAV server (WebDAVStore).
-It would be easy to extend the application to interface to a different store provider, should you want to.
+It can use a simple server that supports GET and POST requests (GetPostStore), a WebDAV server (WebDAVStore), or local storage in the browser for when you are off diving.

+It should be easy to extend the application to interface to a different store provider, should you want to.

 The application server is accessed through the *Database URL* which points to the root folder of the database.
 This setting is stored in the